 Je ne sais pas.

-No need to alert madame lovely a certain image or room
+Additionally, no need to alert madame lovely a certain image or room

-is in fact not located in France…oui, oui, here on
+is in fact not located in France.
+Oui, oui, here on

 Le Planet Lovely we realize French Country